Digital transformation: supporting business continuity during the COVID-19 pandemic.

 Keeping control in the cloud

-Teleware implemented Teleware Communications Manager (TCM) alongside the existing software.
-This cloud based contact centre solution allows agents to login from any location and device to answer inbound calls, fully supporting mobile working.
+Teleware implemented Cloud Contact Centre alongside the existing software.
+The solution allows agents to login from any location and device to answer inbound calls, fully supporting mobile working.
 All inbound and outbound calls can be recorded regardless of where the agent is located, meaning that the agents could work from home and continue to have their calls recorded.

 Within 48 hours, the 300 call centre agents were able to work effectively and productively at home with minimum disruption.
 Enabling them to focus on providing fantastic customer service to customers in need of tech support.